Driving the Historic National Road (US 40) in Centerville, Pennsylvania

 This is Part 13 of my Bermuda trip report series.
 Part 12 covered our visit to the Frontier Tavern restaurant at the Omni Bedford Springs Resort, though as far as the drive home goes, I actually left off in Part 11 in Cumberland, Maryland.
-That’s where this installment picks up, as we hit the National Road for the next day and a half.
+That’s where this installment picks up, as I cover driving the Historic National Road for the next day and a half.
 The intention was to drive the road from start to finish; we didn’t quite succeed, though we came pretty close.

 To review our itinerary and other posts in my trip report series so far, read my Bermuda trip report introduction and index.